jmmonteiro/life/README.md

 # life
-Simple implementation of Conway's Game of Life
+Simple implementation of Conway's Game of Life, using numpy, scipy, and pygame.